 The primary contaminants at these SWMUs are RDX, HMX, TNT, and barium.
 Soil, sediments, the alluvial groundwater system, and regional groundwater are contaminated.
 Also present above background levels are cadmium, copper, lead, nickel, vanadium, uranium (which is not addressed in this Consent Order), zinc, anthracene, phthalates, major cations such as calcium and magnesium.
 Prior to the implementation of the interim measures in 2000, RDX was detected in the outfall area at concentrations as high as 200,000 ppm.
 Barium concentrations detected in Cañon de Valle sediments ranged up to 40,000 ppm and concentrations detected in the soil in the outfall area ranged up to 33,000 ppm.
 The interim measure required excavation to remove the highest concentrations of RDX and barium in soil from the former pond area and drainage.
-After implementation of the interim measure, RDX has been detected in Cañon de Valle soils at concentrations less than 50 ppb, and RDX has been detected in Cañon de Valle surface water at concentrations greater than 800 ppb.
-Barium concentrations detected in Cañon de Valle surface water range up to seven ppm.
+After implementation of the interim measure, RDX has been detected in Cañon de Valle surface water at concentrations greater than 800 ppb.
+Barium concentrations detected in Cañon de Valle surface water at water range up to seven ppm.